Namsangee/ros2_test/source/tutorials/launch_parameters.rst

 The emulator will start and stop automatically during the launch lifecycle.

+For more information about the ``mode`` argument, see :ref:`operation_modes`.

 **name**
 --------

-Specifies the namespace assigned to the robot.
+Sets the ROS namespace used for the robot.

 - Default: ``dsr01``